cliburn/Computational-statistics-with-Python/syllabus.md

         * Low level functions
             * BLAS
             * Lapack
+    * **Example**: Pitfalls: How computers handle numbers
+        * Integer and floating point division in Python
+        * Calculating the pseduo-inverse and division by almost zero
+        * Not working in log space for probabilities
+        * Calculating a negative variance using the textbook definition
     * **Example**: Calculating the covariance matrix with matrix operations
     * **Example**: Solving least squares problems
 * Statistical computing (Rmagic, pandas, statsmodels)